kaitlynjwchoi/CS216-Projects/README.md

-# CS216: Everything Data - Projects
+# CS216: Everything Data - Assignments
-Mini data science projects using jupyter notebooks that mainly focus on statistical inference and data analysis
+Smaller data science projects using jupyter notebooks that mainly focus on statistical inference and data analysis